Shopify/mobile-buy-sdk-ios/README.md

 }
 ```

+Keep in mind that this mutation returns a `Storefront.Customer` object, **not** an access token.
+After a successful mutation, the customer will still be required to [log in using their credentials](#customer-login-).

 ### Customer login [⤴](#table-of-contents)

-Any customer with an account can log in to your shop.
-All login operations are `mutation` requests that exchange customer credentials for an access token.
+Any customer who has an account can log in to your shop.
+All log-in operations are `mutation` requests that exchange customer credentials for an access token.
 You can log in your customers using the `customerAccessTokenCreate` mutation.
-Keep in mind that the return access token expires.
+Keep in mind that the return access token will eventually expire.
 The expiry `Date` is provided by the `expiresAt` property of the returned payload.

 ```swift
 let input = Storefront.CustomerAccessTokenCreateInput(